buildo/avenger/README.md

 /*
-  this implementation will run the `Fetch` function only if no valid data is present in the Cache or t > 10000 ms passed till the last time data was fetched and use strict equality to compare input
+  this implementation will run the `Fetch` function only if no valid data is present in the Cache or t > 10000 ms passed till the last time data was fetched and use JSON equality to compare input
 */
 const myQuery = queryJSON(fetchFunction, expire(10000));
 ```

-Each time the `Fetch` function is run with some `inputs`, those same `inputs` are used as a `key` to store the result obtained:
+Each time the `Fetch` function is run with some `input`, those same `input` is used as a `key` to store the result obtained:
 ```
 // usersCache is empty
 usersCache: {}